johnwr-response/golang-working-with-concurrency/LOCAL_NOTES.md

 ### Adding a data package and database models
 ### Implementing the login/logout functions

 ## Section: Sending Email Concurrently

 ### What we'll cover in this section

+#### Sending Email
+- Sending email can slow things down
+- Send it in the background, using two channels
+- Adding cleanup tasks on app shutdown

 ###
 ## Section: Registering a User and Displaying Plans
 ### What we'll cover in this section